-In keeping with our efforts to support and encourage diversity and inclusion, we have undertaken several initiatives, including adopting in 2019 a formal Diversity Policy for our Board of Directors and Senior Management with aspirational targets for female Board representation, and additional disclosure on workforce composition.
-Since that time, we've incorporated diversity and inclusion into Servant Leadership training, expanded our annual Servant Leadership assessments of our managers by employees to incorporate a diversity and inclusion score, and introduced a monthly educational program focused on diversity and inclusion that is available to all employees through our LMS with additional discussion tools provided to our leadership team.
-We've also enhanced recruiting practices to ensure the broadest candidate pools, established financial commitments to organizations that focus on racial inequities and that support women and children at risk, and supported the development of resource groups including our Women's Network and Veterans' S.E.R.V.E.
+In keeping with our efforts to support and encourage diversity and inclusion, we have undertaken several initiatives, including adopting in 2019 a formal Diversity Policy for our Board of Directors and Senior Management with aspirational targets for female Board representation, which have been achieved through the addition of two female Board members since that time, and additional disclosure on workforce composition.
+Since that time, we incorporated diversity and inclusion into Servant Leadership training, expanded our annual Servant Leadership assessments of our managers by employees to incorporate a diversity and inclusion score, and introduced a monthly educational program focused on diversity and inclusion that is available to all employees through our LMS with additional discussion tools provided to our leadership team.
+In addition, we expanded our resources focused on encouraging diversity and inclusion through the addition of a Director of Experience, Inclusion and Diversity in 2022.
+We also enhanced recruiting practices to ensure the broadest candidate pools, established financial commitments to organizations that focus on racial inequities and that support women and children at risk, and supported the development of resource groups including our Women's Network and Veterans' S.E.R.V.E.
 Network.
 Waste Connections is a signatory to the CEO Action for Diversity & Inclusion, the largest CEO-driven business commitment to advance diversity and inclusion within the workplace.